 The best method is to allow rain and snow to naturally refill your TreeDiaper®.
 You can also recharge your TreeDiaper® in bucket overnight or for 5 hours.
 We recommend customers install TreeDiaper® 2 months before rainy season is over for the best results.

-You can also use a water hose on TreeDiaper® for 15 minutes, but keep in mind that our product does not absorb water as quick as the water hose dispenses it, so this may not fill your TreeDiaper® completely.
-The majority water runs off when you use a water hose.
-Recharging TreeDiaper® in bucket or watering it for 2 minutes a day for a week will work better than 15 minute block of watering.
-If your region is in severe and long term drought, you may use drip irrigation in combination with TreeDiaper® Advanced Hydration System.
+You can also use a water hose on TreeDiaper® for 15 minutes, but keep in mind that our product does not absorb water as quickly as the water hose dispenses it, so this may not fill your TreeDiaper® completely.
+Most of the water will run off when you use a water hose.
+Recharging TreeDiaper® in bucket or watering it for 2 minutes a day for a week will work better than a 15-minute block of watering.
+If your region is in severe and long-term drought, you may use drip irrigation in combination with TreeDiaper®.
 It saves much more water than drip irrigation alone and will help you to catch some rainfall during the rainy season.